The site is currently being rebuilt from the ground up, some pages maybe unavailable

 The A47 trunk road which goes from Great Yarmouth in the east, to Birmingham in the west, separates the main village in the south from Eye Green to the north.
 The bypass opened in October 1991 on what was previously the disused railway track.

-Until recently is was also home to Louis Smith, medal winner from the European Men's Artistic Gymnastics Championships, World Artistic Gymnastics Championships, 2012 London Olympics and winner of Strictly Come Dancing 2012.
+Until recently is was also home to Louis Smith, medal winner from the European Men’s Artistic Gymnastics Championships, World Artistic Gymnastics Championships, 2012, 2016 Olympic medal winner and winner of Strictly Come Dancing 2012.

 Click here for the sites wishlist.